 research.
 The course is a participative, high-interaction experience.
 Classes

 explore the week's readings and their implications for behavioral researchers

 and program managers.
 The role of discussion leader is rotated.
 Students select

 topics of interest and, in cooperation with the instructor, create a selection

 of relevant readings and facilitate a discussion of the topic.
-(Fall term)
+(Occasional fall terms)